Connect With Us

 Publish With Us

-NAPF invites submissions of original policy briefs to be featured on our website and promoted across our platforms.
+NAPF invites submissions of original security, defense, and foreign policy papers to be featured on our platforms.

 What Is a Policy Brief?

-A policy brief is a short, focused publication that summarizes a specific policy issue, presents relevant research or data, and offers evidence-based policy options or recommendations.
-It is designed to inform and influence decision-makers, such as government officials, legislators, or organizational leaders, by making complex information clear, accessible, and actionable.
-While some briefs remain neutral and suggest different possibilities for courses of action, others advocate for particular solutions based on the evidence presented.
+A policy brief is a short, focused text that summarizes a specific policy issue, presents relevant research or data, and offers evidence-based policy options and/or recommendations.
+It is designed to inform and influence decision-makers by making complex information clear, accessible, and actionable.
+While some briefs remain neutral and suggest various courses of action, others advocate for particular solutions based on the evidence presented.

 Submission Guidelines